 And let her be ugly.”

-We very quickly learn that the wet nurse’s prayers were answered, as the book immediately progresses into a description of Lada as an unruly, angry, and unattractive child who gets what she wants by force; on the contrary, her younger brother, Radu, gets what he wants with his beautiful cherubic face and sweet words.
-The siblings couldn’t be any more different if they tried, so the alternating third-person perspectives make for what should be an extremely interesting read.
-Sadly, note that I said “should”…
+The nurse’s prayers do not fall on deaf ears; Lada grows into an unruly, angry, and unattractive child who gets what she wants by force.
+On the contrary, her younger brother, Radu, gets what he wants with his beautiful cherubic face and sweet words.
+The siblings couldn’t be any more different if they tried, so the alternating third-person perspectives make for an incredibly fascinating read.

-Though the writing is beautiful and offers up the occasional gooseflesh-inducing quote, I just felt like nothing was happening for at least the first 30% of the book.
-There was a lot of slow development following the characters through their childhoods, and nothing of any real note occurred until they entered their teen years.
-We mostly just saw a lot of Lada becoming set in her violent ways, while Radu continued to be the belle of the ball, rinse and repeat.
-While the style definitely built up a solid understanding of who these characters were, it was so difficult to keep reading because I just found myself bored for a great deal of the time I spent reading the first large chunk of the book.
+The writing is beautiful, though there is a lot of slow development following the characters through their childhoods, and nothing of any real note occurs until they enter their teen years.
+We mostly just see a lot of Lada becoming set in her violent ways, while Radu continues to be the belle of the ball, rinse and repeat.

 On one final note, there’s something I want to touch on that I’ve seen in some other reviews: I’ve seen a handful of people say that they were disappointed in Lada, because they felt as though she lost her edge in the later chapters.
-I would like to wholeheartedly disagree with this, as her self-awareness and shame were more than enough to notate that she wasn’t losing her values and priorities, so much as simply developing as a character and a young woman.
-As someone who loved her tyrannical behavior, I found her development entirely believable and pleasing.
-To be frank, I almost gave this book 4 stars solely due to how much I adored Lada as a character; she is rude, uncouth, demanding, and a fantastic leader.
-Kiersten White made no attempts to write a “likable” heroine, and this fact is what made me love her so damn much.
-The feminist in me cheered for Lada at times, mourned for her at others, and above all else, realized that, if Lada were a woman in my life, I would be overjoyed to know her.
+I have to disagree with this, as her self-awareness and shame were more than enough to notate that she wasn’t losing her values and priorities, so much as simply developing as a character and a young woman.
+As someone who loved her tyrannical behavior, I found her development to be… flawless, honestly.
+I adored Lada as a character; she is rude, demanding, and yet a fantastic leader.
+Kiersten White made no attempts to write a “likable” heroine, but that’s precisely what made me love her so damn much.